Checkmarx/kics/docs/future_improvements.md

 We advise reviewing your project's specific security needs to determine if this flag is appropriate.
 More information about the passwords and secrets query is available in our [Password and Secrets documentation](https://github.com/Checkmarx/kics/blob/master/docs/secrets.md).

+### Commands on Bicep Files as Comments

+The current version does not support **ignoring sections using special commands in comments** when scanning Bicep files.
+Unlike other file types, where comments starting with `kics-scan` can control the scan behavior, this feature is not yet available for Bicep.

+We are working on adding this capability in future updates.
+Until then, please note that Bicep files will be scanned in their entirety, and commands in comments will be ignored.

+More information about commands on comments in files is available on [Running KICS documentation page](https://docs.kics.io/latest/running-kics/#using_commands_on_scanned_files_as_comments)

 ---

 ## Contribution